sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/mock-response-tyk-oas.md

 ## Manual configuration

-you can configure a mock response directly in the API definition, in the middleware object under the Tyk extension section, `x-tyk-api-gateway`.
+You can configure a mock response directly in the API definition, in the middleware object under the Tyk extension section, `x-tyk-api-gateway`.
 Once added, you need to update or import it to Tyk Dashboard using Tyk Dashboard API or via Tyk Dashboard UI.
 This is useful when you have already tested your API in dev environments and now you need to deploy it to staging or production in a declarative manner.

 The design of the Tyk OAS API Definition takes advantage of the `operationId` defined in the OpenAPI Document that declares both the path and method for which the middleware should be added.